KSP-KOS/KOS_DOC/source/summary_topics/gettingStarted.md

 control.
 It does NOT assume you know a lot about computer programming, and it will walk you through some basic first steps.)

+There is a [follow-up to this tutorial](summary_topics/intermediate_tutorial/index.html) which covers different flow-control styles and leads into the beginnings of developing proper PID-controller code in kOS.

 ### First example: Hello World

 In the grand tradition of programming tutorials, the first example